KeyArgo/TerraTracer/README.md

-# TerraTrace
+# TerraTracer

-TerraTrace is a versatile geolocation tool designed to calculate precise coordinates based on user-defined starting points, bearings, and distances.
-Whether you're a hiker, land mapper, drone enthusiast, rockhound, or just need to pinpoint a location, TerraTrace offers accurate location data tailored to your needs.
+TerraTracer is a versatile geolocation tool designed to calculate precise coordinates based on user-defined starting points, bearings, and distances.
+Whether you're a hiker, land mapper, drone enthusiast, rockhound, or just need to pinpoint a location, TerraTracer offers accurate location data tailored to your needs.

 ## Introduction

-TerraTrace simplifies geolocation by providing various methods for calculating coordinates.
+TerraTracer simplifies geolocation by providing various methods for calculating coordinates.
 Choose the method that suits your needs for accurate results.

 ## Geolocation Methods and Accuracy